What Are the Effects Of Oxytocin On Men?

 You may also experience this pleasant hormone rush when being physically affectionate with non-sexual partners.
 Hugs, kisses and handholding with family and close friends can release oxytocin, possibly inspiring feelings of happiness in some.
 This may be an evolutionary response to reward humans for close contact.

-Researchers have seen possible positive results with the use of intranasal oxytocin trials, likely because the method offers direct access to the brain with fast, specific results.
-One study, for example, is currently testing intranasal oxytocin as a treatment to help people with autism recognize social cues.
+Researchers have seen possible positive results with the use of intranasal oxytocin trials, likely because the method offers direct reach to the brain with fast, specific results.
+One study, for example, is currently testing intranasal oxytocin as a treatment to help people with autism recognize social cues

-- With ongoing research and study, oxytocin administration may create positive impacts in the lives of thousands who are currently experiencing difficult social and emotional situations.
-There are many other possible medical applications, which can include: Influencing sperm motility, helping move it for ejaculation and fertility
+• With ongoing research and study, oxytocin administration may create positive impacts in the lives of thousands who are currently experiencing difficult social and emotional situations.
+There are many other possible medical applications, which can include influencing sperm motility, and helping move it for ejaculation and fertility.

 Oxytocin can influence the intensity of your feelings, such as love and loyalty—but you can still maintain control over your behavior.

 Many people have successfully identified and corrected adverse behaviors and thought patterns with online cognitive behavioral therapy (CBT).
 Recent studies currently suggest that online CBT treatments can be as effective as in-person therapy for most.
-Many patients were clinically recorded, stating they enjoyed the accessibility of seeking treatment from home.
+Many patients were clinically recorded, stating they enjoyed seeking treatment from home.

 Takeaway